 Remind students of the course grading policies when you announce an exam or introduce a new assignment.
 This can head off superfluous regrade requests and late work.

-Consider the assignment design.
-Clearly worded assignments and clear learning objectives will greatly improve grading efficiency.
-Make sure that exam questions are vetted thoroughly prior to the exam!
+Review and clarify the assignment design.
+Clearly worded assignments and clear learning objectives will help students have a much better sense of what is expected of them and thus help them achieve those expectations.
+Make sure that exam questions are vetted thoroughly prior to the exam.